adamjoyce/octet/octet/src/examples/example_invaderers/README.md

 # Adam Joyce's Invaderers Hack

+### Flavour Text
+The Zorkadian's are causing havoc up and down the intergalactic highway #42, destroying and pillaging any ships that cross their path!
+Only a direct ram will penetrate their superior missle-invunerable shielding technology!
+Will the federation ever be free of these pesky invaderers?!

 ### The Game
 * The player controls the yellow spaceship
 * He/she must fly into invaderers to destroy them
-* Invaderers launch randomly 'zigzagging' bombs
+* Invaderers launch randomly pathing bombs
 * If the player comes into contact with a bomb, he/she loses a life
 * The player wins if he/she destroys all invaderers before losing all their lives